babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.HTML for .NET.md

 - Extract CSS styling information.
 - Configuring Sandbox for the environment independent of the execution machine.

-## Enhancements in Version 20.3
+## Enhancements in Version 20.4

-- Made some improvements to the rendering process that include:
+- Increase in quality of inline styles serialization.
+- Updated parsing of the font-family property according to the CSS3 documentation.
-  - Handling of the negative table margins
+- Introduction of processing of the column group borders.
-  - Improved JavaScript parsing algorithm
-  - Improved PDF document encryption
-  - Increased accuracy of the table size calculation algorithm
+- Improved positioning of the float images.
-- Changed the default behavior of [`MarkdownSaveOption`](https://apireference.aspose.com/net/html/aspose.html.saving/markdownsaveoptions).

-For the detailed notes, please visit [Aspose.HTML for .NET 20.3 Release Notes](https://docs.aspose.com/display/htmlnet/Aspose.HTML+for+.NET+20.3+Release+Notes).
+For the detailed notes, please visit [Aspose.HTML for .NET 20.4 Release Notes](https://docs.aspose.com/display/htmlnet/Aspose.HTML+for+.NET+20.4+Release+Notes).

 ## Read & Write Web Formats